section-engineering-education/engineering-education/content/articles/develop-a-voice-password-flutter-app/index.md

-### Develop a voice password flutter app

 ### Introduction

 In today's world, security is a major concern.
 Many websites and applications need a password for authentication.
-Yet, traditional passwords are guessed or stolen.
-Users are required to remember many passwords for different applications and websites.
+Yet, traditional passwords  guessed or stolen .
+Users  need to remember many passwords for different applications and websites.
 This can be difficult, especially if the user has a poor memory.

 One solution to this problem is a voice password.
 With a voice password, the user must speak a specific phrase to authenticate.
-A computer or mobile device can compare the spoken passcode to one previously stored.
-Authorized users do not need to remember multiple passwords for different systems.
+A computer or mobile device can compare the spoken passcode to one before stored.
+Authorized users do not need to remember many passwords for different systems.

 In this tutorial, we are going to develop a voice password flutter app.
 This app will allow the user to input their password by speaking it instead of typing it.
 We will use the Google Voice API to convert the user's spoken password into text.